華文

 5. Default to bridge feeds.
 Make bridging-based ranking the default feed for civic contexts.

-Plain tools (buildable today)
+Tools (buildable today)

-What could go wrong (and quick fixes)
+What could go wrong

 Interfaces with other packs

-A closing image:
+A closing image: the well-marked interchange

-Imagine a well‑marked interchange—many lanes, clear signs, safe merges—where travel is smoother because the road is built for sharing.
+Imagine a well-marked interchange — many lanes, clear signs, safe merges — where travel is smoother because the road is built for sharing.

 Previous Next